boscostix/os-btree-proj/Devlog.md

 - Finished implementing all functions required in main
 - Finished writing up the Readme file
 - Need to double-check and test everything, but seems to be working fine right now

+# May 5 @ 11 am
+- Made sure it is working on UTD server
+- removed f strings
+- Should be ready to submit